p-ssanders/samsanders.dev/content/blog/how-i-made-this.md

 I didn't find any blog themes I loved, so I decided to learn more Hugo so I could make my own blog.

-I read the Hugo docs, and created a `blog` folder, with an `_index.md` file.
+I read the Hugo docs, and created a `blog` folder with an `_index.md` file inside it.
 I created default layouts for `list` types, and `single` types for the blog index, and the individual blog post pages, respectively.
 I used [Heather Hugo](https://themes.gohugo.io/heather-hugo/) as my primary design inspiration.

 I added some navigation to get to the blog from the landing page, and back.